lukateg/strength-age/README.md

 // -- check if actions that require modals have them
 // -- check if -- remove all loading...

--- check why uploading calls 3 requests and is so slow /// create consistent pattern for loading skeleton, error case, and not found case create reusable components for error and not found case and use them across the app -- create custom fetch function with convex token
+create consistent pattern for loading skeleton, error case, and not found case create reusable components for error and not found case and use them across the app -- create custom fetch function with convex token